aammd/Habitat_Filtering/MS/OrgSize.md

 ## Experimental design

-Both between- and within-species experiments used similar designs: five blocks of six bromeliads each.
+We used the same three bromeliad used by Farjalla et al. [-@Farjalla2012].
+Each bromeliad species was collected from its typical
+habitat: _Aechmea nudicaulis_ (full sun habitats), _Vriesea neoglutinosa_
+(partial shade), and _Neoregelia cruenta_ (full shade). _Neoregelia_ has a uniquely large habitat range at this site, occuring in both full shade and full sun; only shade plants were used in this study.
+We created five blocks; each block consisted of six bromeliads (two of each species).
 To create each block in the between-species experiment, we collected two bromeliads of each of the three species; in the within-species experiment we collected three bromeliads from open habitats and three from closed habitats.
 In both experiments, all bromeliads in a block were stocked with a nearly identical